-The City shall keep an itemized account of the expenses incurred in the repair or demolition of any building done pursuant to the provisions of this code.
-Upon the completion of the work of repair or demolition a report shall be prepared specifying the work done, the itemized and total cost of the work, a description of the real property upon which the building or structure is or was located, and the names and addresses of the persons entitled to notice pursuant to this code.
+The City building official shall keep an itemized account of the expenses incurred by this jurisdiction in the repair or demolition of any building done pursuant to the provisions of this code.
+Upon the completion of the work of repair or demolition, said building official shall prepare and file with the clerk of the City of Kelso a report shall be prepared specifying the work done, the itemized and total cost of the work, a description of the real property upon which the building or structure is or was located, and the names and addresses of the persons entitled to notice pursuant to this code.